cerner/ccl-testing/RELEASING.md

 * Generate and deploy the maven site for the release.
     * `mvn clean site site:stage site-deploy -P<profileId>,site -Drelease.number=<release.number>`
+* Update the `<modules>` tag of the reactor pom files.
+  * Uncomment any artifacts not being released.
 * Execute all the commands in [versions/snapshot.txt][versions.snapshot.txt].
   * Double check the version changes.
 * Commit the changes to a new branch and merge to master.